-We have very strong relationships with the postsecondary institutions where we receive referrals from these organizations for individuals who may qualify for our programs and services.
+Our WDB has very strong relationships with the postsecondary institutions where we receive referrals from these organizations for individuals who may qualify for our programs and services.
 Our work with high school guidance counselors is also a place where we can catch those moving on to post-secondary training.